 Thus, blue-collar crimes use more physical force.
 Simultaneously, in the corporate world, identifying a victim is less clear, and reporting is complicated by the culture of business secrecy to protect shareholder value.
 It is estimated that most white-collar crimes are not detected or, if detected, not reported.

 Enron was formerly hailed as "America's Most Innovative Company" for six years, but its collapse in 2001 exposed a tale of hidden debt and exaggerated earnings, including white-collar criminality.
 Enron concealed its financial problems by shifting losses to subsidiaries and making false claims of future gains without having earned them.
 Stockholders suffered a $74 billion loss by 2000 as a result of $591 million in losses and $690 million in debt.
 The ensuing bankruptcy represented a noteworthy instance of white-collar crime.
 Executives faced legal ramifications for fraud, insider trading, and conspiracy.
 Because of Enron's dishonest business practices, there have been regulatory reforms such as the Sarbanes-Oxley Act, which tightens penalties for financial misstatements, the Financial Accounting Standards Board's (FASB) strengthened ethical requirements, and the increased independence of the board to oversee audits and dismiss dishonest leaders promptly.

 The Difference Between Blue-Collar Crime and White-Collar Crime

 White-collar crime is a little more complicated and deceiving.
 As the FBI describes, white-collar crimes are a series of criminal acts committed by government and business professionals.
-White-collar criminals are also generally not resorted to violence or guns; instead, criminals commit crimes using internet browsers, reputation, and accounting software.
-Often, white-collar crimes go undetected because it is not clear to the audience that a crime was committed.
+White-collar criminals also generally do not resort to violence or guns; instead, criminals commit crimes using internet browsers, reputation, and accounting software.
+Often, these crimes go undetected because it is not clear to the audience that a crime was committed.